JulD1forprojects/CRYPTO-NAVIGATOR-Web-App/README.md

 - Search various crypto currencies using the search bar
 - Crear the search history
 - Use pages to look for and view different currencies
-- Change a theme with a toggle switch
+- Change themes with a toggle switch

 ## 🧩 App Wireframing